Edward Milford

 Major General Edward James Milford CB, CBE, DSO (10 December 1894 – 10 June 1972) was an Australian Army officer who fought in the First and the Second World Wars.

 Born in Melbourne, Milford graduated from the Royal Military College in 1915.
 Commissioned as a lieutenant in the Australian Imperial Force, he served with the Field Artillery of the 2nd Division for most of the First World War.
-Remaining in the military for the interwar period, he held a number of postings in ordnance and artillery in Australia and England.
+During his service in the military for the interwar period, he held a number of postings in ordnance and artillery in Australia and England.
 During the early years of the Second World War, he served as master-general of the ordnance.
 He later commanded the 5th and 7th Divisions during the New Guinea and Borneo campaigns.
 He accepted the surrender of Japanese forces in Dutch Borneo on 8 September 1945.
 He retired from the army in 1948, due to an illness which was later found to be a misdiagnosis, and died in 1972 at the age of 77.

 Early life

-Milford was born to immigrants from England on 10 December 1894 in Melbourne.
+Edward James Milford was born to English immigrants James E. Milford on 10 December 1894 in Melbourne.
 He attended Wesley College and then in 1913, encouraged by his headmaster, entered the Royal Military College at Duntroon.

 Military career

 First World War

-Following graduation from Duntroon in 1915, Milford was commissioned as a lieutenant in the Australian Imperial Force (AIF) and was assigned to the 4th Field Artillery Brigade, 2nd Division.
+Following graduation from Duntroon in 1915, Milford was commissioned as a lieutenant in the First Australian Imperial Force (First AIF), raised for service in the First World War, and was assigned to the 4th Field Artillery Brigade, 2nd Division.
 Serving initially in the Middle East, he was posted to the Western Front in March 1916.
 He held regimental and staff positions until being wounded in September 1917, by which time he had been promoted to major.
 His wounds were such that he was evacuated to England for treatment.
 Upon recovery, he returned to the 4th Field Artillery Brigade.
-In command of the 11th Battery from February 1918, he was recommended and awarded the Distinguished Service Order as well as a mention in despatches for his efforts in controlling artillery support during operations on the Somme and the Battle of Amiens.
+In command of the 11th Battery from February 1918, he was recommended for, and awarded, the Distinguished Service Order as well as a mention in despatches for his efforts in controlling artillery support during operations on the Somme and the Battle of Amiens.

 Interwar period

-Milford opted to undertake training in ordnance in England after the war, and also became married at this time.
-He held a number of ordnance related postings in both England and Australia, and attended the British Army Staff College at Camberley.
+Milford opted to undertake training in ordnance in England after the war, and on 13 November 1919 married Wynne Rae Gray.

+He held a number of ordnance-related postings in both England and Australia, and attended the British Army Staff College at Camberley.
 He served for a time as chairman of the Resource Committee dedicated to "hardware, general stores and clothing" (there were seven such committees, each dedicated to a specific area of defence resources), which reported to the Defence Resources Board.
 At the time of the outbreak of the Second World War, he was director of artillery at Army headquarters in Melbourne, where he had been posted for four years.